jfw225/ptlib/README.md

 ### TODO

 - implement option to directly specify job spec
+- infer job by passing a list into `output_job`, have job map assign indices like before, and then iterate over jobs and infer shape

 - create requirements file
 - way to implement task order non linear pipelines